Martian polar ice caps: North polar cap

 The bulk of the northern ice cap consists of water ice; it also has a thin seasonal veneer of dry ice, solid carbon dioxide.
 Each winter the ice cap grows by adding 1.5 to 2 m of dry ice.
 In summer, the dry ice sublimates (goes directly from a solid to a gas) into the atmosphere.
 Mars has seasons that are similar to Earth's, because its rotational axis has a tilt close to our own Earth's (25.19° for Mars, 23.44° for Earth).

-During each year on Mars as much as a third of Mars' thin carbon dioxide (CO2) atmosphere "freezes out" during the winter in the northern and southern hemispheres.
+During each year on Mars as much as a third of Mars's thin carbon dioxide (CO2) atmosphere "freezes out" during the winter in the northern and southern hemispheres.
 Scientists have even measured tiny changes in the gravity field of Mars due to the movement of carbon dioxide.

 The ice cap in the north is of a lower altitude (base at −5000 m, top at −2000 m) than the one in the south (base at 1000 m, top at 3500 m).
 It is also warmer, so all the frozen carbon dioxide disappears each summer.
 The part of the cap that survives the summer is called the north residual cap and is made of water ice.
 This water ice is believed to be as much as three kilometers thick.
 The much thinner seasonal cap starts to form in the late summer to early fall when a variety of clouds form.
 Called the polar hood, the clouds drop precipitation which thickens the cap.
 The north polar cap is symmetrical around the pole and covers the surface down to about 60 degrees latitude.
 High resolution images taken with NASA's Mars Global Surveyor show that the northern polar cap is covered mainly by pits, cracks, small bumps and knobs that give it a cottage cheese look.
 The pits are spaced close together relative to the very different depressions in the south polar cap.

 Both polar caps show layered features that result from seasonal melting and deposition of ice together with dust from Martian dust storms.
 These polar layered deposits lie under the permanent polar caps.
 Information about the past climate of Mars may be eventually revealed in these layers, just as tree ring patterns and ice core data do on Earth.
 Both polar caps also display grooved features, probably caused by wind flow patterns and sun angles, although there are several theories that have been advanced.
 The grooves are also influenced by the amount of dust.
 The more dust, the darker the surface.
 The darker the surface, the more melting.
 Dark surfaces absorb more light energy.
 One large valley, Chasma Boreale runs halfway across the cap.
 It is about 100 km wide and up to 2 km deep—that's deeper than Earth's Grand Canyon.